ZRG Insights

 read

 Let’s get real: succession planning isn’t an HR task or a board checkbox.
 It’s strategic warfare — a defense against chaos and a turbocharger for future dominance.
 The old rule that succession is only for C-suite deals is outdated and dangerous.
-Here’s why forward-thinking organisations are rewriting the playbook:
+Here’s why forward-thinking organizations are rewriting the playbook:

 1. Succession crisis: it’s everywhere, not just at the top